elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-macos-on-virtualbox.md

 summary: "Tutorial on installing macOS 12 Monterey on VirtualBox on Windows 11 (AMD CPUs), covering setup, configuration, installation steps, and troubleshooting."
 ---

+## Disclaimer

 Update: I ended up purchasing a macbook air :(

+Note that macOS 12 is no longer supported by Apple and thus this tutorial is probably a waste of time.

+## Introduction

 For reference: my laptop is the Razer Blade 14 2022 with [AMD Ryzen 9 6900HX](https://www.amd.com/en/product/11541).
 It supports AMD-V.